Anorexia nervosa (say

 about food, dieting, and weight all the time.
 You have a distorted body image.

-Other people say you are too thin, but when you look in the mirror, you see a
+Other people say you are too thin, but when you look in the mirror, you see your body as overweight.

 Anorexia nervosa takes an enormous toll on the body.
 But that's not all.
 It